-Gallery 44 and BIPOC Photo Mentorships welcome five emerging photographers to our pilot mentorship program this summer.
+Gallery 44 and BIPOC Photo Mentorships welcomed 15 emerging photographers to our pilot mentorship program in the summer and fall of 2021.
 Please check out their profiles below and follow us on socials for updates on their new work.

 Bisma is a queer and non-binary multi-media artist currently studying photography at OCADu in Toronto.
 With mentorship from Meera Margaret Singh they will be developing work that surrounds creating more positive representation of queer and trans South Asian folks.